 The club was chartered in 1978 with thirty members and has maintained an average membership in the mid-thirties throughout the following thirty-three years; our present membership is 32, comprising business, professional and retired men and women.

 We work with a number of local organisations to serve the community.
 We have close links with a number of schools and support individual students who become involved in overseas projects.

-We are co-organisers of the Mablethorpe and District annual Show and are involved with the Sutton on Sea Carnival .
-In December we, organise the Sutton on Sea Christmas Fayre with the support and help of several other local community groups.
+We organise the Sutton on Sea Christmas Fayre and support several events run by other local community groups, often by providing a BBQ or mobile bar.
 We also create and staff Santa’s grotto at the Alford Manor House.